It’s simple and easy to create an Aged Copper Paint Finish.

 * Full Disclosure: Heirloom Traditions supplied their products to be used in this project, and they sponsored this post – however, I supplied the elbow grease, rescued furniture, design concept, and experimental insanity!
 All of which reflect my own point of view, regardless of affiliation…

 Thanks for visiting The Graphics Fairy today!
-I hope you’ve found a bit of inspiration, and feel confident that you can achieve wonderful results like this Aged Copper Finish with a few simple tools and supplies.
+I hope you’ve found a bit of inspiration, and feel confident that you can achieve wonderful results like this Aged Copper Paint Finish Technique with a few simple tools and supplies.

 I’m always hanging out at Thicketworks, and the door is always open…stop by and poke around sometime.
 I’d love to hear from you!